Capgemini/Apollo/docs/getting-started-guides/openstack.md

 To test the provider on Rackspace, please do the following:

 1. You need a Rackspace public cloud account.
 Visit [https://cart.rackspace.com/en-gb/cloud](https://cart.rackspace.com/en-gb/cloud) to get started
-2. After you create your account, take notice of your tenant name/id.
+2. After you create your account, take note of your tenant name/id.
 You can find it as an 8-digit number in the URL you use to access the Rackspace console.
 3. You need to have installed and configured Terraform (>= 0.6.10 recommended).
 Visit [https://www.terraform.io/intro/getting-started/install.html](https://www.terraform.io/intro/getting-started/install.html) to get started.

 _NOTE: At the moment, it is highly recommended that you use Terraform 0.6.10 (and not a later version), due to a bug introduced in the Openstack provider (affecting Rackspace) in v0.6.11 which prevents Terraform from returning the access IPs for the intances it creates.
 Visit [https://github.com/hashicorp/terraform/issues/5358](https://github.com/hashicorp/terraform/issues/5358) for more info on this.
 4. You need to have [Python](https://www.python.org/) >= 2.7.5 installed along with [pip](https://pip.pypa.io/en/latest/installing.html).
 5. You will need to have created an SSH RSA key pair for accessing your intances.
 You can create it as follows: